iaaka/vs-code-lsf/README.md

 chmod +x bsub.vscode.tunnel.sh
 ./bsub.vscode.tunnel.sh
 ```
-The script should start the job nammed `vs-code-tunnel`.
+The script should start the job named `vs-code-tunnel`.
 The script will not start the job if one is already running and it will wait untill job is started.

 ### Local machine
 First edit your `~/.ssh/config` by adding following lines: